kentdlee/SCSI/source/index.rst

     pip install pygame

-This concludes installing all the Python software we'll need for this camp.
+This concludes installing all the Python software we'll need for working through the problems on this site.
 Next we'll configure a tool for writing software to play games.

 Configuring the IDE
 --------------------